-Introduction or spread of High High Not sensitive invasive non-indigenous species Q: Low A: NR C: NR Q: High A: High C: High Q: Low A: Low C: Low
+Introduction or spread of invasive non-indigenous

+Q: Low A: NR C: NR

+Q: Low A: Low C: Low

-The high levels of scour in this biotope will limit establishment of all but the most scour resistant invasive non-indigenous species (INIS) from this biotope and no direct evidence was found for effects of INIS on this biotope.
+The high levels of scour in this biotope will limit the establishment of all but the most scour resistant invasive non-indigenous species (INIS) from this biotope and no direct evidence was found for effects of INIS on this biotope.

 Increased warming has allowed the Australian barnacle Austrominius (formerly, Elminiusi) modestus, to dominate sites previously occupied by Semibalanus balanoides and Balanus crenatus (Witte, 2010).
 However, on settlement panels deployed in SW Ireland, Austrominius modestus initially dominated panels in the lower subtidal but post-recruitment mortality over a year allowed Balanus crenatus to become the dominant barnacle (Watson et al., 2005).
-Balanus crenatus and Austrominius modestus have shown recruitment differences which may alter the seasonal dominance patterns (Witte, 2010).
+Balanus crenatus and Austrominius modestus have shown recruitment differences, which may alter the seasonal dominance patterns (Witte, 2010).
 Free-living aggregations (Balanuliths) of Balanus crenatus have been observed growing on shell fragments of the INIS, Ensis directus (Cadée, 2007).